uaf-cs/uaf-traffic/docs/user manual.md

 ![details](session_details.png)

-You can also tap on the delete button if the session should need to be deleted, or the upload button to sync the data with the collection website.
+You can also tap on the delete button if the session should need to be deleted, the csv button to export the data as a spreadsheet for personal analysis, the edit info button to change the information you entered about the session and optionally resume the session directly, or the upload button to sync the data with the collection website.
 To return to the “Manage Sessions” screen from the session data screen tap on the “Manage Sessions” button at the top left of the session data screen.
 To return to the main menu, tap the “Close” button at the top left of the “Manage Sessions” screen.

 ## Exporting Data